 Sporotrichoid lymphocutaneous infection is characterised by the appearance of subcutaneous nodules that progress along dermal and lymphatic vessels.
-It is also called nodular lymphangiitis.
+It is also called nodular lymphangitis.

 The clinical presentation is often described as sporotrichoid spread.
 The name 'sporotrichoid' is because the most common infection is sporotrichosis.

 Sporotrichoid spread is mostly observed on an upper limb.
-The first lesion starts distally, i.e., on the hand, wrist or forearm.
-Subsequent lesions arise proximally, i.e., further arm the arm, in an irregular, roughly linear, distribution.
+The first lesion starts distally, for example, on the hand, wrist or forearm.
+Subsequent lesions arise proximally, that is, further up the arm, in an irregular, roughly linear, distribution.

-Each lesion is an inflamed, irregular, firm nodule (lump), which may suppurate or ulcerate.
+Each lesion is an inflamed, irregular, firm nodule, which may suppurate or ulcerate.

-Sporotrichoid lymphocutaneous infection is usually due to an uncommon infection transmitted by primary innoculation through a minor injury or insect bite:
+Sporotrichoid lymphocutaneous infection is usually due to an uncommon infection transmitted by primary inoculation through a minor injury or insect bite: